 Instructions

-- Add the spinach, parsley, mint, salt and pepper, cover and cook over medium heat for 15 minutes.
+• Add the chopped parsley and mint, and season with salt and pepper.
+Cover and cook over medium-low heat for 15 minutes.

 One Comment Add yours